Bucay, Ecuador

-Bucay (also known as General Antonio Elizalde) is a town located on the eastern edge of Guayas, Ecuador, near the Chimborazo province.
+Bucay (also known as General Antonio Elizalde) is a town, with a population of 6,738 (2022 census), located on the eastern edge of Guayas, Ecuador, near the Chimborazo province.
 It is the seat of General Antonio Elizalde Canton (Bucay Canton).
-As of the census of 2001, there are 8,690 people residing within canton limits.
+As of the census of 2022, the canton had a population of 11,810.
 This canton is one of the newest in Guayas, as it was created in 1995.